Level of Study

 Forms of Assessment

-The thesis must be defended in an oral thesis examination.
-Internal and external examiner.
+The thesis must be defended in an oral thesis examination and assessed by an internal and external examiner.

 ECTS credits A-F (F = fail)